raymardi27/e-NFA-to-DFA/README.md

 # e-NFA-to-DFA
 Theory of Computation Assignment

+Takes an epsilon-NFA as input and gives out a DFA as an output, in a neat tabular form

 Input Format:
     "input":"list of states";"input":"list of states"
     Do NOT input an epsilon transition to the same state //TODO    Fix epsilon same state bug